joel-g/animal-facts-bot/README.md

 * Add me on Twitter @joelatwar

 Please:
-* Don't add a very small set of facts (this will cause the bot to be repetetive regarding your animal).
+* Don't add a very small set of facts (this will cause the bot to be repetitive regarding your animal).
 * Each fact must make sense independent of the other facts in the tuple because users will only get one fact at a time.
 * Only add TRUE facts.
 Please no trolling with 'alternative facts'.
 * Don't add 'seal', 'bat' or 'duck' facts unless you've figured out how to not reply to homonyms.
 * Don't add 'cat' or 'dog' because they are just too common on reddit.

 If you have a question the quickest way to reach is me on twitter @joelatwar